ubinexus/sonic-utilities/doc/Command-Reference.md

     Ethernet8         disabled     100G           N/A     CR4          N/A      up       up
   ```

-**show interfaces breakout**
+**show interfaces breakout (Versions >= 202006)**

-This show command displays the port capability for all interfaces i.e. index, lanes, default_brkout_mode, breakout_modes(i.e. all the available breakout modes) and brkout_mode (i.e. current breakout mode).
+This show command displays the port capability for all interfaces i.e. index, lanes, default_brkout_mode, breakout_modes(i.e. available breakout modes) and brkout_mode (i.e. current breakout mode).
 To display current breakout mode, "current-mode" subcommand can be used.For a single interface, provide the interface name with the sub-command.

 - Usage:
   ```